openqasm/openqasm/source/language/pulses.rst

 In addition to OpenQASM instructions, ``defcal`` blocks may contain OpenPulse instructions using a text-based version of OpenPulse defined here.
 OpenPulse is a JSON format described in the paper
-`Qiskit Backend Specifications for OpenQASM and OpenPulse Experiments <https://arxiv.org/abs/1809.03452>`.
+`Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment <https://arxiv.org/abs/1809.03452>`_.

 The text format described here has several advantages over the equivalent JSON
 format:

 - It is more readable
-- Absolute time is handled through built-in :ref:`Timing <delays>` instructions
+- Absolute time is handled through built-in timekeeping instructions
 - Gates and classical instructions can be mixed in with the pulses to create far richer calibrations

 Channels